Resort fee: Objections

 The practice is widely known as drip pricing, particularly in consumer rights contexts.
-One price is advertised to attract customers, but when a customer checks in, there are then mandatory fees, taxes, and other charges that incrementally drip beyond the price originally advertised.
+One price is advertised to attract customers, but when a customer checks in, there are then mandatory fees, taxes, and other charges that incrementally drip beyond the price initially advertised.

-Resort fees have been criticized by consumers for not being fairly disclosed prior to booking accommodation.
+Consumers have criticized resort fees for not being fairly disclosed prior to booking accommodation.
 Consumer advocates argue that hotels lie when they claim the fee pays for any services.

-Katherine Lugar, former president and chief executive officer of the American Hotel and Lodging Association, said that “throughout the booking process, hotels are transparent about costs, fees and taxes.”
+Katherine Lugar, former president and chief executive officer of the American Hotel and Lodging Association, said, "throughout the booking process, hotels are transparent about costs, fees and taxes.”
 That assertion has been challenged by consumer advocates.
 They argue that though hotels may list a resort fee, they do so at the very end of the booking process in extremely small print.
 Charlie Leocha, president of Travelers United, said, "The charging of mandatory resort fees by hotels results in a misrepresentation of the true price of the hotel room."

 Hotels often try to hide the fee as a tax.
 A resort fee is not a tax.
 The Arizona Grand Resort & Spa listed its resort fee as a tax.
 The Life Hotel in New York City lists their fee as an "NYC mandatory City Hotel Fee."

 Consumer advocates have noted that if consumers choose to book their hotel based on price-based search tools on Expedia, Priceline, or Hotel Tonight, the resort fees are left off in the initial price comparison search.
 A hotel could be anywhere from $10 to $50 more expensive per night, but it is not listed with the advertised price.

 A Priceline spokeswoman, Flavie Lemarchand-Wood, said the practice of tacking added fees onto the advertised price after a hotel is selected is not deceptive: "We are compliant in disclosing the fees prior to purchase.
 It is very important [for the consumer] to read everything on the page".
-Expedia, Priceline and Hotel Tonight do not take commission from the resort fee.
+Expedia, Priceline and Hotel Tonight do not take a commission from the resort fee.
 These online booking companies have no incentive to publish the resort fee.
-The hotel takes the entire amount of the resort fee.
+The hotel takes the entire resort fee.
 These companies are further disincentivized since if one site begins to add the resort fee to the advertised rate, it will look like the price on that site is higher and consumers would go to a competing online booking site.

-Consumers groups such as Travelers United and Kill Resort Fees contend if a hotel charges a mandatory fee, it should be included the nightly room rate.
-Hotel rating systems, such as AAA, have taken a policy of deducting points from a hotel being reviewed if they charge resort fees.
+Consumer groups such as Travelers United and Kill Resort Fees contend if a hotel charges a mandatory fee, it should be included in the nightly room rate.
+Hotel rating systems, such as AAA, have deducted points from a hotel being reviewed if they charge resort fees.
 AAA has said resort fees are a major annoyance of travelers.
 Frommer's travel guides have come out with numerous articles against hotel resort fees.